LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 Item use related keys are as follows.

                 keys           command
-                I              describe shared inventory of the party g and ,        get an item
+                E              describe personal equipment of the leader I              describe shared inventory of the party G              describe items on the ground
+                A              describe all owned items
+                g and ,        get an item
                 d              drop an item
-                E              describe personal equipment of the leader e              equip an item
+                e              equip an item
                 s              stash and share an item
-                G              describe items on the ground
-                A              describe all owned items
+                a              apply item
                 q              quaff potion
                 r              read scroll
+                CTRL-q         quench/activate tool
+                f              fling item
                 t              throw missile
                 z              zap wand